Perfect Bluetooth MIDI For Windows

 One-time, about five minutes total.
 Full instructions and troubleshooting are in the README.

-WMS ships with recent Windows 11 updates.
-If midi --version fails in a terminal, install it from the Microsoft MIDI releases page.
-On first launch of the app, Windows will also prompt to download the .NET 10 Desktop Runtime if it isn't already installed — one click from the built-in dialog.
+The WMS service itself ships with recent Windows 11 updates.
+Strongly recommended: also install the Windows MIDI Services SDK Runtime and Tools — once it's installed, this app skips the loopback step and creates its own MIDI port on demand.
+On first launch of the app, Windows will also prompt to download the .NET 10 Desktop Runtime if it isn't already installed.

 Download and run the app